Share This Post

 The 5 Essential Estate Planning Documents

-When you come to the Law Office of Gem McDowell to work on your estate plan, we discuss five documents together: a will, a trust, a living will, a healthcare power of attorney, and a durable financial power of attorney.
+When you come to Gem McDowell Law Group to work on your estate plan, we discuss five documents together: a will, a trust, a living will, a healthcare power of attorney, and a durable financial power of attorney.
 You may not need them all, but we can figure that out together.

 Here’s some information on what each document is, what it can and can’t do, and some things you should consider as you go through the estate planning process.